Control Panel changelog

 SSO is always ensured by the joint operation of two applications: an Identity Provider and a Service Provider (hereinafter referred to as "IdP" and "SP").

 ONLYOFFICE SSO implements the SP only.
-A lot of different providers can act as an IdP, but ONLYOFFICE has been tested with the following services only: Shibboleth and OneLogin.
+A lot of different providers can act as an IdP, but ONLYOFFICE has been tested with the following services only: Shibboleth, OneLogin and AD FS.

 Using SSO authentication you get the following main benefits: